 Made in collaboration with the model Jinx Allen, whom Orkin met in Florence while on assignment, this picture depicts a beautiful young woman being ogled and propositioned by a horde of men, as she sails through, blithely unconcerned.
 Although it isn't exactly a fashion photograph, it helped broadcast the image of the poised, self-confident American girl.

-I write about art, design and culture, in NYC and beyond – for WSJ., the NYT, 1stdibs, Cultured and more.
+I write about art, design and culture, in NYC and beyond – for WSJ., 1stdibs, Ursula and more.